 \begin{itemize} \item $M_{d}$\textit{ has curvature less than or equal to }$-1$\textit{ i.e. }$M_{d}$\textit{ satisfies locally the }$CAT(-1)$\textit{ inequality} \textit{provided that }$i_{\mathcal{D}}(e)\geq6.$ \end{itemize}

-In fact, since $\theta_{\mathcal{D}}(e)\geq2\pi$ for each edge $e$ of $M_{d}$, it follows from \cite{Paulin}, Theorem 3.13, that $M_{d}$ has curvature less than or equal to $-1.$ For this reason $M_{d}$ will be called\textit{ regular, negatively curved cusped manifold}.
-The universal covering $\widetilde{M_{d}}$ of $M_{d}$ satisfies globally the $CAT(-1)$ inequality, as it follows from a theorem of Cartan-Hadamard-Aleksandrov-Gromov (see Theorem 2.21 in \cite{Paulin}).
+In fact, since $\theta_{\mathcal{D}}(e)\geq2\pi$ for each edge $e$ of $M_{d}$, it follows from \cite{Paulin}, Theorem 3.13, that $M_{d}$ has curvature less than or equal to $-1.$ For this reason $M_{d}$ will be called a\textit{ regular, negatively curved cusped manifold}.
+The universal covering $\widetilde{M_{d}}$ of $M_{d}$ satisfies globally the $CAT(-1)$ inequality, as it follows from a theorem of Cartan--Hadamard--Aleksandrov--Gromov (see Theorem 2.21 in \cite{Paulin}).
 Furthermore, the manifold $\widetilde{M_{d}}$ is homeomorphic to $\mathbb{R}^{3}$ and its visual boundary $\partial \widetilde{M_{d}},$ which is defined via geodesic rays emanating from a base point, is homeomorphic to the 2-sphere $S^{2}$ (see for example \cite{Bridson-Haefliger}, Example (3), p.
 266).

 For a regular, negatively curved, cusped manifold $M_{d},$ if $e$ is an edge of $\mathcal{D}$ and if $\theta_{\mathcal{D}}(e)>2\pi$ then $e$ will be called a \textit{singular edge} of $\mathcal{D}.$ If $\theta_{\mathcal{D}}(e)=2\pi$ for each $e\in \mathcal{D}^{(1)}$ then $M_{d}$ has everywhere constant curvature $-1.$ In \cite{Thurston}, \cite{Fujii}, \cite{Kojima}, there are examples of cusped 3-manifolds of constant curvature $-1$ which admit an ideal triangulation.
 Allowing some edges $e$ to have $\theta_{\mathcal{D}}(e)>2\pi$ we may enrich the class of negatively curved cusped manifolds.
 For instance in example 6.3 of \cite{Char-Pap}, such a manifold is constructed.
-Also Proposition \ref{finite branched covering} below shows that the class of these manifolds is really reach.
+Also Proposition \ref{finite branched covering} below shows that the class of these manifolds is really rich.

 We recall now basic facts about normal surface theory which is mainly due to Haken.
 A detailed exposition can be found in \cite{Jaco} or \cite{Hemion} and similar definitions can be given for the triangulated ideal manifold $M.$ Usually, standard definitions are given either in the $PL$ or in the smooth category since the sense of transversality is needed.
-In our context, and without loose of generality we may assume that each tetrahedron of $\mathcal{D}$ is hyperbolic and ideal and hence smooth.
+In our context, and without loss of generality we may assume that each tetrahedron of $\mathcal{D}$ is hyperbolic and ideal and hence smooth.
 Thus, for the existence of normal surfaces below, it is more convenient to work with $M_{d}$ which is triangulated by hyperbolic ideal tetrahedra.